Download

 It depends.
 JPA 2.2 uses the streaming package (java.util.stream) which is part of Java since Java 8.
 So JPA 2.2 requires Java 8.

 There is no problem for anqu.
 The already generated code will work.
+Even the already generated dummy implementation of the Query/TypedQuery interface inside the MockUtil classes will work.

-new method has a default implementation, which delegates to getResultList().
+How can that be?
+The dummy now needs to implement the new method getResultStream().
+In JPA 2.2 the new method has a default implementation, which delegates to getResultList().
 So the dummy inherits this default implementation (at runtime).

 Why should I use the code generation for getResultStream() instead of getResultList().stream()?

-same - but if there is a better implementation by a JPA provider, that could have real benefits.
-So if you
+The method getResultList() fetches all results.
+The default implementation of getResultStream() will do the same - but if there is a better implementation by a JPA provider, that could have real benefits.
+So if you are using the streaming API for your results, please give your JPA provider the chance to speed you up by calling getResultStream().

 I cannot find anqu method in the Eclipse Marketplace Client.
 How dare you?